FactomProject/factom-docs/wallet/includes/_backup-your-wallets.md

 **If you have never run FG** you can skip the backup right now but we strongly recommend backing up your new wallet once you get FF running.
 Get back to this guide when you are ready to do your backup, don't forget!

 <aside class="warning"><br>
-FF introduced a new way to generate addresses compared to our FG release.
+Factom Federation (FF) introduced a new way to generate addresses compared to our FG release.
 Simply put, it generates all new addresses from a seed.
 The seed is a 12 word passphrase which allows you to recover all your addresses, created with the seed in question, at a later date even if you lose your wallet file.
 There are many reasons why you may have displaced your original wallet file such as because you changed computer, your hard drive failed, have overwritten the wallet file by mistake, and so on.
 <br>
 <br>